Rohan Bopanna: 2010: First Grand Slam doubles final

 Rohan Bopanna started the year on a high, reaching the quarterfinals of the Chennai Open, partnering with Mahesh Bhupathi.

 In February, with Aisam-ul-Haq Qureshi, Bopanna won his second, and the duo's first, ATP doubles title, beating Karol Beck and Harel Levy in the final of the SA Tennis Open in a super-tiebreak.
 The duo reached the final of the Grand Prix Hassan II in Casablanca, Morocco.
 They reached the final of the Nice Open, before losing to the Brazilian pair of Marcelo Melo and Bruno Soares.

 In June, Bopanna and Qureshi made it to the quarterfinals of a Grand Slam event for the first time in their careers at the Wimbledon Championships.

 After a successful Wimbledon, Bopanna and Qureshi achieved another finals finish at the Atlanta Open.
 They beat the world No. 1 pair of the Bryan brothers in straight sets in the quarterfinals of the Legg Mason Tennis Classic in Washington, D.C.
-They lost their semifinal match to Mardy Fish and Mark Knowles.
+They lost their semi-final match to Mardy Fish and Mark Knowles.
 They then reached the final of the New Haven Open at Yale and the St. Petersburg Open.